noahals/gun_violence/README.md

-# Gun Violenece Archive Database
+# Gun Violence  Archive Database

 This is a current ongoing project to collect and display data regarding the gun violence in each of the US states.
 This is a passion project that was started and is still being maintained during my free time.